spacemeshos/testnet-guide/ffnet.md

 [Spacemesh App Installers - (ffnet release)](https://tinyurl.com/sl5jpxc)

+### Running on Linux?
+Please create this directory `/post` prior to running the app for the first time - this is where your proof of space time commitment is saved.

 4. Run the Spacemesh App.
 You will be prompted to enter a port number.
 Enter `7153`.

 5. Wait until the spinning mesh thingy is done spinning, quit the App and copy the file `peers.json` from the installers g drive folder to the following directory: